CityOfPhiladelphia/arc-open/README.md

 ### Installation

-There are a few ways that the toolbox can be installed besides the regular `git clone\fork`

-* If you are using ArcGIS 10.1, [download the ZIP archive of the source code](https://github.com/CityOfPhiladelphia/arc-open/archive/v1.0.zip) and extract it somewhere on your machine.
-In Desktop or Catalog, open the ArcToolbox window and add the `arc-open/arc_open/esri/toolboxes/ArcOpen.pyt` file as a new toolbox.
+* **ArcGIS 10.1**: Run the `.exe` installer from either a regular `git clone/fork` or from downloading it from the [Releases](https://github.com/CityOfPhiladelphia/arc-open/releases) page.
+In Desktop or Catalog, open the ArcToolbox window and add the `%PYTHON_INSTALL_DIR%/Lib/site-packages/arc-open/arc_open/esri/toolboxes/ArcOpen.pyt` file as a new toolbox.

-Please do not add the toolbox in your ArcToolbox and save the settings to the default location, *this may be cause ArcGIS to crash on future launches*!
+Please do not add the toolbox in your ArcToolbox and save the settings to the default location, *this may cause ArcGIS to crash on future launches*!
 If you do this anyway, navigate to `%APPDATA%\Roaming\ESRI\Desktop10.x\ArcToolbox` and rename the `ArcToolbox.dat` file.
 On next launch of the application it should recreate this file with the factory settings.
 Perhaps there's a way around this but we haven't found one yet.
 You have been warned!

-* If you're using ArcGIS 10.2, it's a lot easier for you.
-Simply [download the .exe installer](https://github.com/CityOfPhiladelphia/arc-open/releases/download/v1.0/ArcOpen-1.0.0.exe) and run it to install the toolbox as a Python module (using Python's [Distutils](http://blogs.esri.com/esri/arcgis/2013/08/13/extending-geoprocessing-through-python-modules/)).
+* **ArcGIS 10.2**: Run the `.exe` installer just like you would for 10.1.
 The toolbox is now automagically added as a new System Toolbox.

 ### Usage